William Mitford: Historian of Ancient Greece

 By the time volume three was published, the Revolution was already a fait accompli, the King of France had been executed, and although the period of Jacobin terror was over, by the year of its publication, 1797, the mandate of the Directory and its authority were contested.
 It was apparent that this government could again lose control to the mob at any moment.
 The Council of Five Hundred, a body that attracted attention, bearing the name already used in antiquity by the Athenian boulé of Cleisthenes, a continuation of Solon's Council of Four Hundred, summoned the huge armies that held the borders of revolutionary France when they had not yet managed to resolve the reaction of "La Vendée".
 There, the Directory had failed to recruit 300,000 men to face the first coalition on the Rhine frontier.
 Volume III is undoubtedly the most militantly anti-democratic and contains the most references to the contemporary political situation.
 Depending on the edition consulted, it generally covers the entire Peloponnesian War.
 The 1814/18 edition, which would cover Volumes III and IV.
 The remaining ones, Volume IV (1808), again depending on the edition, deal with the period of Athenian democracy and Spartan dominance, and especially Volume V (1810) are written during the Napoleonic Wars and refer especially to the Alexandrian period.
 In the 10-volume editions, from V to X, they deal only with the expansion of Alexander's empire, taking the facts from the time of his father Philip II.

-Originally consisting of five volumes, it was eventually extended to ten, so it is clear that the initial form of the work was changed as the political situation demanded of the author.
+The initial form of the work was changed as the political situation demanded of the author.
 To a certain extent, especially in the final volumes, a certain disorder in the arrangement of the chapters can be noted.
 During the author's lifetime, the work was published as volumes were published with the reprinting of earlier volumes, as well as printings of individual volumes.
 The first complete publication of which we have evidence was published between 1822 and 1823.
 In 1829 the first posthumous edition appeared with the inevitable biography and review by his brother Lord Redesdale.
 Although the work had five volumes in its first editions, Mitford then brought it to eight in 1823, always adding new chapters.
 In 1836 the definitive edition was published in ten volumes.

 Mitford's work was published by Thomas Cadell from 1784 until the beginning of the 20th century with a significant continuity.
 It is therefore a part of English-language university libraries to this day.
 The publishing house was the most important in Britain at that time and was located in the Strand, i.e. in the centre of politics at that time.
 T. Cadell had also published the major works of British historiography, including Edward Gibbon's The History of the Decline and Fall of the Roman Empire.